Fuchs-Young opens research doors with outreach program

-The educational journey of TAMHSC professor Dr. Robin Fuchs-Young was no different.
-Dr. Fuchs-Young received her doctoral degree in Pathology from Vanderbilt University, located in Nashville, Tennessee, and now conducts research on breast cancer at TAMHSC in Bryan, Texas.
+The educational journey of professor Robin Fuchs-Young, PhD, was no different.
+Fuchs-Young received her doctoral degree in pathology from Vanderbilt University, located in Nashville, Tennessee, and now conducts research on breast cancer at the Texas A&M College of Medicine in Bryan, Texas.

 “It’s important for people to go out into the world and have new experiences and learn how different institutions and scientists handle what they do,” Fuchs-Young said.

 Having this variety helps students solve problems in new ways and helps them understand a variety perspectives.
 They are also exposed to different strategies that can help them diagnose problems in the future.

 “The training I had at Vanderbilt laid the foundation for everything I did after,” Fuchs-Young said.
 “The skills that I learned there made all of the difference in the world.”

 Since pathology was a clinical department at Vanderbilt, Fuchs-Young was able to take classes with medical students, which laid the groundwork for her focus on cancer research.